jan1577/lichess-bullet-block-chrome/README.md

 It removes all options to start a Bullet Game, only allowing Blitz, Rapid, Classical and Variants.

 ## Setup
-Clone the repository or download as a ZIP-file and unzip.
-Make sure to name the folder "LichessBulletBlock".
+Clone the repository or download as a ZIP-file and unzip the files.
 Next, go to chrome://extensions/ and turn on developer mode.
 Click "Load unpacked" and upload the folder.
 After installing, you can turn off developer mode.

+## Options
+With the latest update, the extension got an options page which can be found by right-clicking on the extension logo and navigation to "Options".
+Here, you can select whether you want to additionaly block Blitz Games.
+After saving, refresh the page to apply the changes.